tikv/rfcs/text/0082-dynamic-size-region.md

 ### Bucket

-A region is split into several buckets logically.
+A region is divided into several buckets logically.
 We will collect query stats by buckets and report the bucket to PD.
-For hot spot regions, buckets are split by scan.
-For cold regions, buckets are split by approximate range size.
+For hot spot regions, buckets are created by scan.
+For cold regions, buckets are created by approximate range size.
 Every bucket should have the size about 128MiB.
 Their ranges and stats are all reported to PD.
 PD can detect hot buckets from all regions and decide whether need to split new hot spots and schedules them to balance.